 WorkSafeBC exercises jurisdiction over workplace health and safety, including the activities of crews of fishing vessels.
-Commercial fishing, diving, and other marine operations are subject to the provisions of the Workers Compensation Act (WCA) and requirements in Part 24 of the Occupational Health and Safety Regulation (OHSR).
+Commercial fishing, diving and other marine operations are subject to the provisions of the Workers Compensation Act (WCA,) and requirements in Part 24 of the Occupational Health and Safety Regulation (OHSR).

-Examples of Part 24 regulatory requirements related to fishing include, but are not limited to, the requirement to establish emergency procedures, to conduct emergency drills, to provide immersion suits for the crew, to provide stability documentation for the vessel, safe work procedures, injury reporting, correction of unsafe working conditions, etc.
+Examples of Part 24 regulatory requirements related to fishing include, but are not limited to, the requirement to establish emergency procedures, to conduct emergency drills, to provide immersion suits for the crew, to provide stability documentation for the vessel, safe work procedures, injury reporting, correction of unsafe working conditions, the requirement to wear personal flotation devices (PFDs), etc.

 Other sections of the OHSR also apply to commercial fishing operations.
-For example, Part 3 addresses training of young and new workers, first aid, and employer incident/accident investigations.
+For example, Part 3 addresses training of young and new workers, first aid and employer incident/accident investigations.
 Part 4 addresses general conditions such as maintenance of equipment, workplace conduct and impairment.
-Part 8 addresses issues related to safety headgear, safety footwear, and personal flotation devices (PFDs).
+Part 8 addresses issues related to safety headgear, safety footwear, eye and face protection, limb and body protection and personal flotation devices (PFDs) when working on the dock.
 Part 12 addresses issues related to tools, machinery and equipment, including safeguarding.
 Part 15 addresses issues related to rigging.